The Doctor: Oh, that's just what I need. Don't you dare make this place domestic.

 - Really Gets Around: One of the Slitheen mentions that he's going to miss his human disguise.
 "He had a wife, a mistress and a young farmer.
 God, I was busy."

 - The Slow Path: Everyone connected to Rose.
-Mickey is thrown when she explains it's only been a few days for her.
+Jackie is thrown when she explains it's only been a few days for her.

 - Take Me to Your Leader: The Doctor is rather excited about being taken to 10 Downing Street.